What size TV should I buy?

 But with bezels shrinking, you may find that you can fit a bigger screen into a similar size space to your old TV – you can find height and width measurements for individual models in the tech specs of our reviews.

 Plus, almost all new 60 and 65-inch TVs have 4K-resolution screens, allowing you to sit slightly closer than you would for an HD TV without losing any detail.
 For the best viewing experience, we recommend you sit at least 14 feet (4.3 metres) away.
-Use our online tool to work out the size of TV that will best suit your room.
+Use our TV size calculator to work out the size of TV that will best suit your room.

 If you’ve decided that a 60 or 65-inch TV is for you, here are some features to look out for:

 - Smart TV: This is pretty much a standard feature of most TVs these days, giving access to catch-up and on-demand apps.
 Some of these big TVs will also include motion-sensitive smart remotes in the box, making navigation around the smart platform easier.
-We assess ease of use of both smart TV systems and remotes for all the TVs we test – check the individual reviews for more details.
+We assess ease of use of both smart TV systems and remotes for all the televisions we test – check our full list of TV reviews for more details.